 The theory is that “during the winter months, as daylight dwindles and temperatures plummet, our circadian rhythms undergo alterations,” explains therapist Hager, and that might impact your snooze.

-Though there’s still a lot we don’t know about how seasons impact sleep, some research suggests that people with sleep disorders have longer REM cycles in the winter than they do in the spring.
+Though there’s still a lot we don’t know about how seasons impact sleep, some research suggests that people with sleep disorders have longer REM (rapid eye movement) cycles in the winter than they do in the spring.
 While it’s not clear if the same goes for people without sleep conditions, it could indicate how daylight (or lack thereof) impacts the time we spend in bed.

 Scientific receipts aside, if you find that your body enjoys an earlier bedtime in the winter, it’s OK to let it happen, says therapist Alo Johnston, LMFT.
 He’s found that many of his clients need or want more sleep in the winter than other seasons (kinda like hibernating animals), and there’s really no reason to fight it, he adds.
 Just give in.